Ofer Grosskopf: Early life and education

 Grosskopf was born in Israel in 1969 to Yossi and Ayala Grosskopf, and grew up in Herzliya.
 His father was a computer project manager and his mother was a laboratory technician at the Tel Aviv University School of Dental Research.
 He has a younger sister, Yael.

 In 1988, he joined the Atuda program, deferring his mandatory military service to study law and economics at Tel Aviv University.
-He completed a BA in economics in 1990, an LLB in 1991, and an MA in economics in 1992.
-He subsequently earned an LLM from Harvard Law School and an SJD with distinction from Tel Aviv University in 1999.
+He completed a Bachelor of Arts in economics in 1990, a Bachelor of Laws in 1991, and a Master of Arts in economics in 1992.
+He subsequently earned a Master of Laws from Harvard Law School and a Doctor of Juridical Science with distinction from Tel Aviv University in 1999.

 Legal career

 From 1991 to 1997, Grosskopf served as an officer in the Israel Defense Forces, first as a legal adviser in the Military Advocate General's Office, then as a legal counsel to the military's housing projects.
 After completing his doctorate at Tel Aviv University under the direction of Professor Daniel Friedmann in 1999, Grosskopf worked as a research assistant to Friedmann.

 Although Grosskopf's law career did not involve engaging in litigation, he represented his father in a lawsuit against Bituah Leumi in 1999.

 Grosskopf was a member of the Faculty of Law at the College of Management Academic Studies in 1996, and was appointed a Senior Lecturer in 2001.
 In 2002, he joined the Faculty of Law at Tel Aviv University, where he served as a Senior Lecturer from 2002 to 2006, then as an Associate Professor from 2006 to 2009 and Vice Dean from 2008 to 2009.

 In 2009, he was appointed a judge on the Lod District Court.
 In 2018, he was appointed to serve on the Supreme Court.
 He assumed office upon the retirement of judge Yoram Danziger.